-If you are in the middle of a washroom refurbishment project, or about to undertake one for the first time, then you may very well have come across the meticulous guidelines of Document M and be working out exactly what you need to do to comply.
-In this feature, we take an overview of some of the main areas where you’ll need to focus your attention.
+If you are in the middle of a washroom refurbishment project, or about to undertake one for the first time, you may have come across the meticulous guidelines of Document M. You'll know it relates to disabled people's use of buildings, but what do you need to do to comply?
+In this feature, we provide an overview of the main areas you’ll need to focus on.

 What is Document M?

 Document M is all about access and use of buildings.
-In a new build development, you will need to comply with Document M to meet Building Regulations.
-In commercial premises, the building needs to be accessed comfortably by all users including those who are ambulant disabled and those requiring a wheelchair.
-The aim is for all people to have access to, and the use of, all the facilities provided within the building.
+In new build development, you must comply with Document M to meet the Building Regulations.
+In commercial premises, the building needs to be accessible to all users, including those who are ambulant disabled and those who require a wheelchair.
+The aim is for everyone to have access to and use all the facilities provided in the building.

 However, in existing buildings and premises, not all parts of Document M need to be met.
-For detailed advice, speak to your local planning department who will be able to advise you exactly.
+For detailed advice, speak to your local planning department, which can provide specific guidance.

-There are several parts to Document M, but here we are going to focus on the washroom.
+There are several parts to Document M, but here we will focus on the washroom (toilet and showers).

 If you are refurbishing an existing washroom, then not all parts of Document M need to be met.
-However, what you should be looking to do is to improve the access to the best of your ability.
-No one is expecting you to knock down walls and rebuild the structure of the building, but if additional features can be installed correctly, then this should be done.
-In many cases, fitting a Doc M Pack can drastically improve the usability of your washroom.
+However, you should be looking to improve access to the best of your ability.
+No one expects you to knock down walls and rebuild the building's structure, but if additional features can be installed correctly, they should be.
+In many cases, fitting a Doc M toilet Pack or a Doc M shower Pack can drastically improve the usability of your washroom.

 What is a Doc M Pack?

 Doc M Packs are an easy way to purchase everything needed to fit out your disabled access washroom.
-They include a toilet which is BS8300 compliant, meaning it is at a raised height to facilitate easy access for wheelchair users.
-The pack also includes a washbasin, taps that are easy to operate, and all the grab rails to comply with Document M.
+They include a disabled toilet that is BS8300-compliant, meaning it is at a raised height to facilitate easy access for wheelchair users.
+The pack also includes a washbasin, easy-to-operate taps, and all the grab rails to comply with Document M.

 We Only Have Space For One Toilet

-In a new build, if you only have one toilet, then it will need to be wheelchair accessible.
-However, in an existing site, you should look to make the washroom suitable for at least the ambulant disabled.
-An outward opening door means in the unlikely event that someone passes out inside the cubicle, you are still able to gain access.
+In a new build, if you only have one toilet, it must be wheelchair accessible.
+However, on an existing site, you should aim to make the washroom suitable for at least ambulant disabled people.
+An outward-opening door means that, in the unlikely event that someone passes out inside the cubicle, you can still gain access.
 It also creates more manoeuvring space inside the toilet.
-The tap and door handle should be able to be operated with a closed fist also, so think large paddle taps or those that are sensor activated.
+The tap and door handle should be operable with a closed fist, so think large paddle taps or sensor-activated ones.

 Do I Need Grab Rails?

-Grab rails come as part of the Doc M pack and improve usability and access considerably.
+Grab rails, included with the Doc M pack, improve usability and access considerably.
 They help users with manoeuvring throughout the washroom as well as with sitting and standing.
-Your outward opening cubicle door should have a horizontal grab/closing rail fitted to make it easier to close and, when locked shut, aid manoeuvrability.
-It is important to remember that grab rails must contrast in colour to the wall they are mounted on.
-This makes them easier to make out for the visually impaired.
-For more detailed requirements of what your particular premises is likely to require, speak to your local planning officer.
-If you'd like to read more about grab rails and how they benefit disabled users, why not read Grab Rails: Improving the Usability of Your Washroom.
+Your outward-opening cubicle door should have a horizontal grab/closing rail fitted to make it easier to close and, when locked shut, aid manoeuvrability.
+It is important to remember that grab rails must contrast in colour with the wall they are mounted on.
+This makes them easier for the visually impaired to make out.
+For more detailed requirements of what your particular premises are likely to require, speak to your local planning officer.
+If you'd like to read more about grab rails and how they benefit disabled users, why not read Grab Rails: Improving the Usability of Your Washroom?

 What is Transfer Space?

-Transfer space is the area adjacent to the toilet pan, which wheelchair users need to manoeuvre themselves from their wheelchair and onto the toilet; this is where the drop down grab rail comes in.
-The space provided for manoeuvring should enable wheelchair users to adopt various transfer techniques that allow independent or assisted use.
+Transfer space is the area adjacent to the toilet pan where wheelchair users need to manoeuvre from their wheelchair onto the toilet; this is where the drop-down grab rail comes into play.
+The space provided for manoeuvring should enable wheelchair users to adopt various transfer techniques, enabling independent or assisted use.

 Locating The Disabled Wash Basin